-CECA Head of School, or designee, may search the person of a student or a student's personal effects such as a purse, backpack, book bag, or briefcase on CEC property, or at school-sponsored events/activities if the search is done in compliance with CEC policy and procedures, and the search will likely uncover:
+CEC Parker Head of School, or designee, may search the person of a student or a student's personal effects, such as a purse, backpack, book bag, or briefcase on CEC property, or at school-sponsored events/activities if the search is done in compliance with CEC policy and procedures, and the search is likely to uncover:

-- Evidence of a violation of CEC policies, or federal, state or local law. - Anything which, because of its presence, presents an immediate danger of physical harm or illness to any person.
+- Evidence of a violation of CEC policies, school rules, or federal, state or local law. - Anything that, because of its presence, presents an immediate danger of physical harm or illness to any person.

 Searches of a student will always be reasonable in scope.
-Searches may include, but are not limited to a student's pockets, jackets, coats, other outerwear, hats, shoes, socks, and any object in the student's possession such as a purse, backpack, book bag, or briefcase.
-Pat downs of a student shall only be done on the exterior of the student's clothing and shall only be done using the back of the CECA Head of School, or designee's hand(s).
+Searches may include but are not limited to a student's pockets (CEC Parker staff will not put their hands in the pockets of a student if the pockets are part of a student's clothing), jackets, coats, other outerwear, hats, shoes, socks, and any object in the student's possession such as a purse, backpack, book bag, or briefcase.
+Pat downs of a student shall only be done on the exterior of the student's clothing and shall only be done using the back of the CEC Parker Head of School, or designee's hand(s).